 The outcasts are on the world stage again: the third Viva World Cup, for associations unaffiliated with FIFA, got underway this week.
-It’s being held in the northern Italian cities of Verona, Brescia and Varese.
-You might remember our post on the 2008 Viva World Cup hosted by Sápmi in Gällivare, Sweden won by Padania and featuring five teams.
+It's being held in the northern Italian cities of Verona, Brescia and Varese, and the entrants are certainly an interesting bunch.

 This was an improvement on the three who actually made it to participate in the inaugural 2006 Viva World Cup in Occitania, out of the six originally scheduled due to a conflict with the original intended host in Northern Cyprus (who eventually organised the ELF Cup to compete with the VWC).